theleharo/evkafka/docs/index.md

 [http://localhost:8080](http://localhost:8080).
 ![Screenshot](img/asyncapi.png)

-In our example the topic becomes a channel `topic`.
-AsyncAPI describes the application from a client perspective, e.g. the application expects `FooEvent` to be published to the channel.
+In our example, the topic is represented as a channel in the documentation.
+AsyncAPI describes the application from a client perspective, specifying that the application expects `FooEvent` to be published to the channel.

 ### Add another event
 It worth nothing to add another handler function to process different message type: